splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 .. note::
     This tile aggregates data from all of your workloads, so if you want to see data from a subset of workloads, filter the data in the :guilabel:`Kubernetes Workloads` table until only that workload is visible.

-.. summary panels change based on what you filter

 .. _aopt-workloads-sort-search: